Meet the Staff

 Lucia Brown is the external relations manager for the Feminist Press.
 She is a graduate of Ithaca College where she studied international communications and gender studies, and is originally from Maine.
 In her free time, Lucia volunteers with NOW-NYC. lbrown[at]gc[dot]cuny[dot]edu or 212-817-7928.

-Alyea Canada is an editorial assistant at the Feminist Press.
+Alyea Canada is the assistant editor at the Feminist Press.
 She received her Bachelor's degree in film and comparative literature from the University of Rochester, and her master's degree in liberal studies from the New School.
 She currently lives in Brooklyn. acanada[at]gc[dot]cuny[dot]edu or 212-817-7926.

 Hannah Goodwin is the administrative manager for the Feminist Press.
 Originally from Maine, she received her Bachelor’s in anthropology from Colby College.
 She has worked as a teacher in Boston and abroad, and as an office coordinator for Women Make Movies.
 She volunteers with GenSexNYC, coordinating and facilitating anti-opression gender and sexuality workshops. hgoodwin[at]gc[dot]cuny[dot]edu or 212-817-7929.